-READ MORE ⇒ Pet Friendly Things To Do in Big Bend
+READ MORE ⇒ Exploring Big Bend With Dogs

 Central Idaho Dark Sky Reserve, Idaho

 Located between Stanley and Ketchum, Idaho, the Central Idaho Dark Sky Reserve is only the twelfth Dark Sky Reserve in the world!
-With 1,400 square acres with it’s boundaries, there are many stargazing spots to choose from.
-Stanley Lake at the base of the Sawtooth Mountains is our favorite.
-The peaks and night sky reflected on the surface of the still lake will take your breath away.
+With 1,400 square acres within its boundaries, there are many stargazing spots to choose from.
+Stanley Lake, at the base of the Sawtooth Mountains, is our favorite.
+The peaks and night sky reflecting on the surface of the lake is a spectacular sight.

 Crater Lake National Park, Oregon

 Just a two-hour drive north of the California border, Crater Lake is one of Oregon’s most spectacular sites.
 A small island appears to float in the caldera of this ancient volcano, surrounded by the deepest lake in the United States.
-And, thanks to the lack of light pollution, it boasts an unforgettable view of the Milky Way!
+And, thanks to the lack of light pollution, it boasts an unforgettable view of the night sky!